-- (a) The Sheriff shall be responsible for enforcing Chapter 33 of the California Fire Code, which deals with explosives and fireworks. - (b) All other portions of the County Fire Code shall be enforced as follows:

-- (1) By the Department of Planning and Land Use, under the supervision of the County Chief Fire Inspector, also referred to as the County Fire Marshal, in all unincorporated areas of the County which are outside a fire protection district. - (2) For areas in a fire protection district, by the district fire chief.
+- (a) The Sheriff or his/her duly authorized representative shall be responsible for enforcing Chapter 33 of the County Fire Code, which deals with explosives and fireworks. - (b) All other portions of the County Fire Code shall be enforced as follows: - (1) By the Fire Warden or his/her duly authorized representative of the San Diego County Fire Authority in all unincorporated areas of the County which are outside a fire protection district. - (2) For areas in a fire protection district, by the district fire chief or his/her duly authorized representative.